brajeshwar/brajeshwar.github.io/_posts/2011/2011-12-17-online-film-festival-spirit-enlightened.md

----
-layout: post
-title: Online Film Festival - Spirit Enlightened
+# Online Film Festival - Spirit Enlightened
----

 You are invited to yet another online Film Festival : <a href="http://www.cultureunplugged.com">Spirit Enlightened</a> - the festival that traces the spirit which has led the humanity forever and is in the midst of birthing new womb - new life through us.